-Prevention of homelessness will continue to be a priority of and to be addressed through the City of Little Rock's efforts and those of other nonprofit organizations and local agencies.
+Prevention of homelessness will continue to be a priority of the City of Little Rock's efforts and those of other nonprofit organizations and local agencies.
 These programs exist to further homeless prevention efforts and offer emergency shelter and transitional housing needs so that homeless individuals and families may begin to stabilize within the community.